 Digital technologies evolve at a rapid pace nowadays.

-Online businesses have to keep up with the increasing power and number of social media management tools.
+Online businesses and social media marketing experts have to keep up with the increasing power and number of social media management tools.

 You can check for useful features when deciding on the one right for you, such as social listening and automating, but many tools out there have these.